 CAPSULES MADE WITH RECYCLED CONTENT

 In 2015, we piloted a scheme using recycled Nespresso capsules to make new Nespresso capsules.
 However, to create a more practical and scalable solution, we have redesigned our capsules to use less material and accept a wider range of aluminium alloys – leading to the 2020 roll-out of the first ever coffee capsules made using 80% recycled aluminium.
 We’re evening making new capsules using recycled aluminium.
-Our Original capsules are made using 80% recycled content and by the end of 2022, we aim to have Vertuo capsules made using 85% recycled content, too.
+Our Original capsules are made using 80% recycled content and by the end of 2022, we aim to have the full Original Line and Vertuo ranges of capsules made using 80% recycled aluminium.

 RAISING AWARENESS OF ALUMINIUM’S POTENTIAL